 Wrap the pork loin with the wrap, folding in any seasoning.
 Wrap tightly.
 Place in fridge to marinate for a few hours up to overnight.
 If you want to roast right away that is fine too.
 Just rub the plastic to adhere the seasoning to the meat.

 If marinating, remove from fridge 30 – 45 minutes before roasting to bring to room temperature.
 Set a rack in the middle of the oven and set the oven to 425 degrees.
-Unwrap the pork loin and place on top of a foil lined roasting pan.
+Unwrap the pork loin and place fatty side up, on top of a foil lined roasting pan.
 I use the foil for easy cleanup.

 Roast for about 15 – 20 minutes per pound until the internal temperature from the center of the pork loin reads 137 degrees.